Chattahooligans/hooligan-hymnal-app/docs/server.md

 - MAIL_USER=
 - MAIL_PASS=

 Our recommended solution is to use the Google Account created for the project, enabling two factor authenticaion, and following the instructions at <https://support.google.com/a/answer/176600?hl=en>.
-Look for the "Use the Gmail SMTP Server" section.
+Look for the "Use the Gmail SMTP Server" section and create an app-specific password.

 ### MONGO_URI